-Vedauwoo is derived from the Arapaho word “bito’o’wu” meaning “earth-born”.
-The characteristic hoodoos and outcrops of this region are made of 1.4 billion year old Sherman Granite, some of the oldest rock in Wyoming, still a billion years younger than the Tetons.
-The fabulous formations are due to an uplift of the Laramie Mountains that began about 70 million years ago, along with the erosion of younger layers of rock and sediment, which continues to this day.
+Vedauwoo is derived from the Arapaho or Cheyenne word meaning “earth born”.
+The rock making up Vedauwoo’s characteristic hoodoos and outcrops is the 1.4 billion year old Sherman Granite.
+These rocks represent some of the oldest rock in Wyoming (but are still more than a billion years younger than the Tetons).
+It is exposed at the surface around Vedauwoo due to the uplift of the Laramie Mountains that began around 70 million years ago.
+Younger layers of rock and sediment have progressively eroded, and this continues today.

-Entrance Fee: There is a $5 a day parking fee for the paved lot in the main climbing area.
+Entrance Fee: There is a parking fee ($5/day) if you park in the paved lot of the Main Area.

-There is also free at-large camping on Forest Service Land in the Vedauwoo area.
+There is also abundant public camping on Forest Service Land in the Vedauwoo area.